Convex Equipartitions inspired by the little cubes operad: The Configuration Space -- Test Map scheme

 \begin{definition} Let $n \ge 2$ be an integer, let $K \in \K^d$ be a convex body, and let $\mu$ be a probability measure on $\R^d$ which is absolutely continuous with respect to the Lebesgue measure.
 We define $\EMP_{\mu}(K ,n)$ to be the space of all convex partitions of $K$ into $n$ pieces $(K_1, \dots ,K_n) \in \K^d$ such that

 endowed with the product Hausdorff metric induced from $(\K^d)^{\times n}$. \end{definition}

 In the case of the plane, that is $d = 2$, the perimeter function induces an $\sym_n$-equivariant map

-which maps a partition $(K_1, \dots ,K_n)$ to the vector obtained from $(\perim(K_1), \dots ,\perim(K_n))$ by subtracting the average sum of all coordinates from each individual coordinate.
+which maps an equal mass partition $(K_1, \dots ,K_n)$ to the vector obtained from $(\perim(K_1), \dots ,\perim(K_n))$ by \mbox{subtracting} the average sum of all coordinates from each individual coordinate.
 Thus, an equal area partition $(K_1, \dots ,K_n) \in \EAP(K,n)$ of $K$ gives a solution to the Nandakumar \& Ramana-Rao conjecture if and only if it is mapped to the origin by the above map.

 Analogously, in the general case $d \ge 2$, there exists a map

 induced by the functions $\varphi_1, \dots , \varphi_{d-1}\colon \K^d \longrightarrow \R$ from the statement of Conjecture \ref{conjecture: nandakumar and ramana rao for general d}, which hits the origin in $W_n^{\oplus d-1}$ if and only if there is a solution to the generalised Nandakumar \& Ramana-Rao conjecture.
 See \cite[Sec.\,2]{KarasevHubardAronov14} and \cite[Sec.\,2]{BlagojevicZiegler15} for more details.